robotprogrammer22/PILOT/README.md

 * Download the repository
 * At the top level of pilot, download https://github.com/USGS-Astrogeology/AstroWebMaps
 * Copy the file configure-EDIT.php to configure.php.
 Edit the config fields.
   * Set database parameters.
-PILOT requires a database based on the UPC scheam.
+PILOT requires a database based on the UPC schema.
   * PILOT can search up to three databases.
 The current UPC search database is split into three different parts (Mars, Moon, the rest of the solar system).
   * If you are using a single database in the UPC schema, use the same parameters for each database.
   * Astrogeology URL's should work unless you are setting up the site on internal network.